'Killing It's' Stephanie Noguera Is Using Her Platform to Inspire the Next Gen of Deaf Actors

 Working on a show with a central premise based on snakes isn’t for everyone, but fortunately Stephanie Nogueras did not have to be around too many reptiles while filming for her new show Killing It — at least not any real ones.

-“I saw the prop snakes, but that was it,” the 32-year-old Puerto Rican actor tells Refinery29 Somos.
+“I saw the prop snakes, but that was it,” the 32-year-old Puerto Rican actor tells Refinery29.
 “So I’m thankful for that.”

 Advertisement